AshimweGeoffrey/AshimweGeoffrey/README.md

 ## 👨‍💻 About Me

-I'm a Machine Learning Engineer and Full-Stack Developer passionate about building intelligent systems that solve real-world problems.
-My expertise spans from training deep learning models to deploying complete AI-powered applications with modern web interfaces.
+I'm a Software Engineer with strong full-stack development skills, currently expanding into Machine Learning and AI.
+I build scalable web applications and APIs while learning to integrate intelligent systems and ML models into production environments.

-Currently focused on computer vision, natural language processing, and creating end-to-end ML solutions that users can interact with.
+My focus is on bridging the gap between traditional software engineering and AI—creating end-to-end applications that leverage machine learning.

 📍 Based in Kigali, Rwanda